aminaopio/aminaopio/README.md

     + Associate of Arts in International Studies

 **Things I've done in the past:**
-  + Worked as a research intern for the National Science Foundation
+  + Worked as a research intern for the National Science Foundation:
      + Focused on object detection algorithms for autonomous vehicles
   + Won first place for my senior design day [capstone project](https://github.com/aminaopio/Meet-Me-Halfway)
   + Served as event coordinator for multicultural organization [World Echoes](https://unt.campuslabs.com/engage/organization/world-echoes)